coleifer/python-lsm-db/docs/quickstart.rst

     [('k0', '0'), ('k1', '1'), ('k2', '2'), ('k3', '3')]

 .. note::
     It is very important to close a cursor when you are through using it.
-For this reason, it is recommended you use the :py:meth:`LSM.cursor` context-manager, which ensures the cursor is closed properly.
+For this reason, it is recommended you use the :py:meth:`~lsm.LSM.cursor` context-manager, which ensures the cursor is closed properly.

 Transactions
 ------------

 ``lsm-db`` supports nested transactions.
-The simplest way to use transactions is with the :py:meth:`LSM.transaction` method, which doubles as a context-manager or decorator.
+The simplest way to use transactions is with the :py:meth:`~lsm.LSM.transaction` method, which doubles as a context-manager or decorator.

 .. code-block:: pycon